go-kafka/connect/README.md

 really.

-This project also contains a Go library for the Kafka Connect API usable by other Go-based tools or applications.
-See below for details.
+This project also contains a Go library for the Kafka Connect API usable by other Go tools or applications.
+See [Using the Go Library](#using-the-go-library) for details.

 Usage
 -----

 The tool is self-documenting: run `kafka-connect help` or `kafka-connect help
 <subcommand>` when you need a reference.
+A summary of functionality:

     $ kafka-connect
     usage: kafka-connect [<flags>] <command> [<args> ...]